-If you transfer your existing pension to a Hartley SIPP there is
+If you transfer your existing pension to a Hartley SIPP there is no requirement to make any contribution.
+There is no minimum level for one off or regular monthly contributions.

 Who can contribute to my SIPP?

 You can make personal contributions, other people can make contributions e.g. your spouse or parents, and your employer can make contributions.